Brazil extends credit program for small, medium-sized firms

 Officials from the Economy Ministry had already finalized the draft of the measure in early March, estimating that banks would grant up to 100 billion reais ($20.7 billion) in loans, with the Treasury guaranteeing around 20 billion reais through funds that were structured during the pandemic.

+In an official presentation, however, the government estimated that new loans under this measure will reach about 21 billion reais.

-As the measure foresees the use of resources that are already funded, there will be no new money injected by the government, which spent massively in 2020 as the economy suffered a severe blow from the pandemic.
+As it foresees the use of resources that are already funded, there will be no new money injected by the government, which spent massively in 2020 as the economy suffered a severe blow from the pandemic.

+Daniella Marques, secretary of productivity and competitiveness at the Economy Ministry, pointed out that the Senate should soon vote on a bill on the release of more credit under conditions made easier for micro and small businesses.

+That would represent up to 64 billion reais to be additionally loaned by banks, she added.

 ($1 = 4.8206 reais)